 If you aren’t using AirPods with your iPhones or other Bluetooth headphones with a dedicated app, figuring out how much battery life is remaining on your wireless audio device can be difficult.

-In most third-party headphones, the music will cut out without giving you a warning about the battery.
+Most third-party headphones will keep disconnecting to warn you about the battery.
 Also, the audio cue on some Bluetooth headphones and TWS earbuds is not that noticeable.
 So don’t forget to cover all your bases and check for the battery charge on your devices.

 Out of Bluetooth Headphones’ Range

 Also, if you have music cutting in and out, constant static, and auto-pausing, then your wireless headphones or headset might be having connection problems with your input device.

 Most often, this is because of too much distance between the headphones and the Bluetooth transmitting device (smartphone or tablet).